slowjams/CLR-via-C-/z13-Interfaces.md

 In C#, when you prefix the name of a method with the name of the interface that defines the method (IDisposable.Dispose as in this example), you are creating an **explicit interface method implementation (EIMI)**.
 Note that when you define an explicit interface method in C#, you are not allowed to specify any accessibility (such as public or private).
 However, when the compiler generates the metadata for the method, **its accessibility is set to private**, preventing any code using an instance of the class from simply calling the interface method.
 The only way to call the interface method is through a variable of the interface's type.

 Also note that an EIMI method cannot be marked as virtual and therefore cannot be overridden.
-This is because the EIMI method is not really part of the type’s object model; it’s a way of attaching an interface (set of behaviors or methods) onto a type without making the behaviors/methods obvious.
+This is because the EIMI method is not really part of the type's object model; it's a way of attaching an interface (set of behaviors or methods) onto a type without making the behaviors/methods obvious.

 Below is one more example that uses EIMI:
 ```C#